Camping might not be for everyone, but indoor camping with the kids should definitely be an exception if you are camping averse.

 How you go about this will vary depending on the age of your child.

-If you are using a pre-made tent or camper you can talk about the steps involved in setting these up.
+If you are using a pre-made tent or cabin, you can talk about the steps involved in setting these up.

-Keep in mind that the above teepee and camper are not “pop up” style.
+Keep in mind that the above teepee and cabin are not “pop up” style.